sumanmukherjee03/practice-and-katas/k8s/CKA/kube-scheduler.README.md

       - --address=127.0.0.1
       - --kubeconfig=/etc/kubernetes/custom-scheduler.conf
       - --leader-elect=true                                   # This is required if the master is a HA cluster
+      - --leader-elect-resource-lock=leases
       - --scheduler-name=custom-scheduler
       - --lock-object-name=custom-scheduler                   # This is DEPRECATED in favour of --leader-elect-resource-name.
 The default value for the flag is "kube-scheduler".
 .....
       image: custom-scheduler
       name: custom-scheduler
 ```
-The `--leader-elect-resource-lock=leases` option which is the default determines what kind of object is used for locking during leader election.
+The `--leader-elect-resource-lock=leases` option which is the default, determines what kind of object is used for locking during leader election.
 Possible options are - leases, endpoints, configmaps, endpointleases, configmapleases.

 Use the kubectl create command to create this new scheduler in the kube-system namespace.